-To say that Berlin is lavishly endowed with public spaces that are manifestly unused despite being paved is an understatement.
-I’m pretty sure Berlin has more unused paved space relative to the amount of functioning space than any other major city.
+To say that Berlin is lavishly endowed with public space that is manifestly unused despite being paved is an understatement.
+I’m pretty sure Berlin has higher proportion of unused paved space than any other major city.
 (If you can think of one, let me know in the comments.)
-I am not talking about vacant lots that could hold buildings, or any place with significant foot traffic, or squares or plazas that are actually used, or even the parking lots that exacerbate climate change by incentivizing car travel.
-I refer instead to the inexplicable empty stretches along buildings and at streetcorners that go unused by pedestrians, sidewalks extravagantly and desolately out of proportion to their foot-traffic load, and large traffic islands and medians.
+I am not talking about parking lots, plazas that are actually used, any areas with significant foot traffic, or vacant lots suitable for buildings.
+I mean inexplicable empty stretches along buildings and at streetcorners that aren’t used by pedestrians; sidewalks extravagantly and desolately out of proportion to their foot-traffic load; and large traffic islands and medians.

-The inspiration for the photos was the discrepancy between the near-absence of raingardens in Berlin and their adoption in many other cities over the last decade, along with a few eyebrow-raising events I have attended over the last year or so.
-For example, there was the panel discussion at the Berlin city council on “usage conflicts” that arise in planning raingardens, where the topic was how green infrastructure pits stakeholder groups against each another due to their conflicting demands for the ostensibly scarce available space.
-This was surprising because the cities that already have raingardens in abundance have nowhere near as much available space as Berlin, yet they manage to fit them in.
-And it was disappointing to see the city focusing on potential conflicts that may or may not arise before the administration and the public have shown any interest to speak of in green infrastructure in the first place.
+Or the panel discussion at the Berlin city council on “usage conflicts” in planning raingardens, where the topic was how green infrastructure pits stakeholders against each another due to their conflicting demands for the ostensibly scarce available space.
+This was surprising because the cities that already have raingardens in abundance have only a fraction of the available space that Berlin has, yet they manage to fit them in.

 Here are further examples where I haven’t added the markings (because it’s time-consuming).
 The areas with grass could be rebuilt to accept stormwater runoff from the pavement and planted with mixtures of pollinator-friendly species, most likely natives.

 Even in the U.S., which is not normally considered an environmental leader, dozens – probably hundreds – of municipalities are incorporating green infrastructure into their programs for climate-oriented stormwater management and combined-sewer overflow reductions, which in many cities around Berlin’s size are costing $1 billion to $5 billion.
-In New York, where I worked in this field, the raingarden program was first announced in 2011; by 2019, 4,000 of them had been built and 5,000 more were under construction.
-The city also has stopped building new grey stormwater infrastructure altogether as part of the 2010 plan.
+In New York, where I worked in this field, the raingarden program was first announced in 2010; by 2019, 4,000 of them had been built and 5,000 more were under construction.
+The city stopped commissioning new grey stormwater infrastructure altogether as part of the 2010 plan.
 From that date onwards only green infrastructure and grey projects that were already in the pipeline are to be built.